zbalkan/osq-ext-bin/install/README.md

 1. What is extension version installed with the script?

-    The script installs EclecticIQ extension version 3.5.1.0 which is digitally signed by EclecticIQ.
+    The script installs EclecticIQ extension version published in master branch which is digitally signed by EclecticIQ.

 2. What osquery version does it install?